-The Delta Aquarids peak in late July and early August, coinciding with the famous August Perseid meteor shower each year.
+The Delta Aquarids peak in late July and early August, a wonderful fortnight prelude to the famous August Perseid meteor shower each year.
 If you watch on a clear dark night, you can see Delta Aquarid meteors streaking along in all parts of the sky.
 If you trace their paths backward, however, you’ll find that all Delta Aquarids appear to originate from a point near this star.

 The point that nearly aligns with the star Skat (Delta Aquarii) is called the radiant point of the Delta Aquarid meteor shower.
 In actuality, the meteors have nothing whatever to do with this star.
 The meteors burn up some 100 kilometers (60 miles) above the Earth’s surface, while the star Skat lies about 160 light-years away.

 A meteor shower results when the Earth passes through the orbital path of a comet, and the debris from this passing comet vaporizes in the Earth’s upper atmosphere.
 The meteors enter Earth’s atmosphere on parallel paths.
 Seeing them come from a radiant point in the sky is much the same illusion as standing on railroad tracks and seeing the tracks converge in the distance.